MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-work-with-vat.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: VAT, sales, purchases ms.search.form: 118, 130, 142, 459, 460, 525
+ms.search.keywords: VAT, sales, purchases ms.search.form: 7, 118, 130, 142, 459, 460, 525
 ms.date: 06/16/2021
 ms.author: bholtorf
-ms.openlocfilehash: 7543c60455794d9f004ea11b2baccf81264b9886
+ms.openlocfilehash: ea32a78ec191d335fb772a7040ed81db6753b196
-ms.sourcegitcommit: 5a02f8527faecdffcc54f9c5c70cefe8c4b3b3f4
+ms.sourcegitcommit: 3ca91139035b34cfe0b0303e4caff7c6d02d0d14
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 03/04/2022
+ms.lasthandoff: 03/14/2022
-ms.locfileid: "8382108"
+ms.locfileid: "8417528"
 ---
 # <a name="work-with-vat-on-sales-and-purchases"></a>Work with GST/HST on Sales and Purchases
-If your country or region requires you to calculate GST/HST on sales and purchase transactions so that you can report the amounts to a tax authority, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to calculate tax automatically on sales and purchase documents.
+If your country or region requires you to calculate and report value-added tax (VAT) on sales and purchase transactions, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to calculate VAT.
 For more information, see [Setting Up to Calculations and Posting Methods for GST/HST](finance-setup-vat.md).

 There are, however, some GST/HST-related tasks that you can do manually.
 For example, you might need to correct a posted amount if you discover that a vendor uses a different rounding method.